borba/dotfiles/neovim.md

 ### keybindings

-`i` - toggle to insert mode.
+`i` - toggle to insert mode
-`ESC` - toggle to normal mode.
+`ESC` - toggle to normal mode
 `a` - toggle to insert mode appending
 `o` - toggle to insert mode creating a new line
-`I` - toggle to insert mode in the beggining of line `A` - toggle to insert mode in the end of line
+`I` - toggle to insert mode in the beggining of line
+`A` - toggle to insert mode in the end of line
 `O` - toggle to insert mode create a new line above current line `x` - delete current character